DAB BNP Paribas: Business model

-The DAB is a direct bank that offers private individuals a free custody account.
-All common securities can be traded and stored via the bank.
-In addition, it advertises since February 2013 with a renewed banking offer with a free checking account in the center.
-As one of the first institutes to operate on the market without its own branch system, the DAB bank is competing with, among others, Comdirect, a subsidiary of Commerzbank.
-Other direct-bank competitors in Germany include ING-DiBa, Consorsbank, Sparkassen Broker and 1822direkt.

-Unlike its competitors, DAB has long renounced transaction numbers (TAN) and instead worked with a so-called trader password.
-Since the beginning of 2010, a system with a transaction number in the form of the mTAN procedure is offered.

-In addition to its private clients, DAB has also been in charge of financial intermediaries such as asset managers, fund brokers and investment advisers as well as banks and savings banks since its foundation.
+After its integration with Consorsbank and all private customers being transferred there, DAB is focussed on the business with financial intermediaries such as asset managers, fund brokers, investment advisers, digital asset managers as well as banks and savings banks since its foundation.
 It offers institutional customers a central depository for securities of all asset classes.
 The fully integrated securities trading platform enables the trading of all types of securities at home and abroad in all common currencies via a custody account.
 With more than 9,000 funds of more than 200 CAGs, the DAB is one of the most important fund platforms for institutional investors in Europe.

 After "the stock boom around the turn of the millennium and the significantly decreased order numbers, it had missed the change from pure online broker to digital full bank."
 In that course, the parent company BNP Paribas reorganized the business model in the context of the 1 January 2016 transfer of the operative business of the DAB bank to the BNP Paribas branch Germany.
 Deposits of Volkswagen Bank will continue to be held at the DAB BNP Paribas in Munich.

 Management

-The company is managed by Kai Friedrich (CEO).
+The company is managed by Thomas Zink and Dr. Sven Deglow (Co-CEOs).